 Non-participating Whole Life

-Non-participating whole life insurance, on the other hand, is whole life insurance policy that are commonly issued by de-mutualized insurance companies.
-In short, these are insurance companies who have gone public.
+Non-participating whole life insurance, on the other hand, is whole life insurance policy that is commonly issued by de-mutualized insurance companies.
+In short, these are insurance companies that have gone public.

-Non-participating whole life insurance is a straight-forward whole life insurance which has guaranteed cash surrender values, death benefits and premiums.
+Non-participating whole life insurance is straight-forward whole life insurance that has guaranteed cash surrender values, death benefits, and premiums.